Eric Brewer (ice hockey): Tampa Bay Lightning

 Brewer with the Lightning in March 2014.

-On February 18, 2011, Brewer was traded to the Tampa Bay Lightning for Brock Beukeboom and Tampa Bay's third-round selection in the 2011 NHL entry draft.
+On February 18, 2011, Brewer was traded to the Tampa Bay Lightning for Brock Beukeboom and Tampa Bay's third-round pick in the 2011 NHL entry draft (Jordan Binnington).
 In 22 games with Tampa Bay, he scored one goal and one assist.
 He also led the Lightning in average ice time per game, with 21:34.
 At the end of the 2010–11 season, Brewer recorded a career-high nine goals and also amassed 81 penalty minutes, good for the second-highest total of his NHL career.
 He also appeared in a career-high 18 post-season games with the Lightning in the 2011 playoffs, registering one goal and seven points, helping the Lightning in their first playoff appearance in four seasons.
 He set a career-high with three points in game 2 of the Eastern Conference Quarter-finals against the Pittsburgh Penguins and finished the playoffs ranked third among all skaters with 51 blocked shots.
 On June 24, 2011, Brewer signed a four-year, $15.4 million contract extension with the Lightning.

 The 2011–12 season was Brewer's first full season with the Lightning and first under his four-year contract extension.
 Throughout the season, Brewer was relied upon heavily by the Lightning, leading the team in average ice time per game with 23:16.
 He finished the season having played in all 82 games, his first season without missing a single game since the 2006–07 season.
 He also set career highs with 176 shots blocked and 197 hits.